mitulap/random-numbers/README.md

 For your questions contact me here : mitulpatel.hsd@gmail.com

-Your suggestions, feedback and comments are always welcome.
+Your suggestions, feedback, and comments are always welcome.